adtzlr/ttb/docs/gdpr-eu.md

 <li>The personal data have been collected in relation to the offer of information society services referred to in Article 8(1) of the GDPR.</li>

 </ul>
-<p>If one of the aforementioned reasons applies, and a data subject wishes to request the erasure of personal data stored by the Privat, he or she may, at any time, contact any employee of the controller.
-An employee of Privat shall promptly ensure that the erasure request is complied with immediately.</p>
+<p>If one of the aforementioned reasons applies, and a data subject wishes to request the erasure of personal data stored by the Private Website, he or she may, at any time, contact any employee of the controller.
+An employee of Private Website shall promptly ensure that the erasure request is complied with immediately.</p>

 <p>Where the controller has made personal data public and is obliged pursuant to Article 17(1) to erase the personal data, the controller, taking account of available technology and the cost of implementation, shall take reasonable steps, including technical measures, to inform other controllers processing the personal data that the data subject has requested erasure by such controllers of any links to, or copy or replication of, those personal data, as far as processing is not required.
-An employees of the Privat will arrange the necessary measures in individual cases.</p>
+An employees of the Private Website will arrange the necessary measures in individual cases.</p>
 </li>
 <li><h4>e) Right of restriction of processing</h4>
 <p>Each data subject shall have the right granted by the European legislator to obtain from the controller restriction of processing where one of the following applies:</p>